Cammy Willett

 OverviewAI-generated summary

-Cammy Willett's research focuses on the environmental persistence and degradation of herbicides, particularly atrazine and S-metolachlor.
-Her work investigates the factors influencing herbicide dissipation in soil, including the impact of within-season and inter-annual herbicide application.
-Willett also explores the role of plant extracts and microbial communities in the biodegradation of these agricultural chemicals.
-Her publications address the development of predictive models for herbicide dissipation endpoints and the estimation of herbicide-treated areas in watersheds based on stream loads.
-Willett has authored 31 publications, with an h-index of 10 and 377 citations.
-She has collaborated with researchers including Matthew B. Bertucci, Nilda R. Burgos, Mary C. Savin, and Erin M. Grantz, all from the University of Arkansas at Fayetteville, with multiple shared publications.
+Cammy Willett's research focuses on the environmental persistence and degradation of herbicides, particularly S-metolachlor and atrazine.
+Her work investigates factors influencing herbicide dissipation in soil, including the impact of repeated application and the contributions of plant extracts and microbial activity to biodegradation processes.
+Willett also studies herbicide resistance in weed species, such as Palmer amaranth, examining its implications for agricultural practices in the midsouthern United States.
+Her publications include work on biphasic models for predicting herbicide dissipation endpoints and estimating herbicide-treated areas in watersheds based on stream loads.
+Willett holds an h-index of 11 with 25 total publications and 383 citations.
+She has collaborated with researchers Matthew B. Bertucci, Nilda R. Burgos, Mary C. Savin, and Erin M. Grantz, all from the University of Arkansas at Fayetteville.

 Metrics